 To get started, everyone is welcome to call us at any time for a free consultation.

-What Happens if Someone Violates Probation?
+What Happens if Someone Violates Their Probation in Dallas?

 If the court suspects an individual of violating their probation, they may be brought before a judge to defend themselves against the charge, according to TX Code of Criminal Procedure Article 51.13 § 13.
 If found guilty, you may be compelled to serve your sentence behind bars instead of in the community.
 Going to jail means you: